Galactic Geology: Probing Time-Varying Dark Matter Signals with Paleo-Detectors: Signal Modeling

 In Fig.~\ref{Fig:sigs}, the solid green lines show the (binned and smeared) track-length spectrum for the MW halo signal in the high- and low-resolution readout scenarios for $m_\chi\MW = 500\,\mathrm{GeV}$ and $\SIDDMW = 5\times10^{-46}\,\mathrm{cm}^{2}$ (a cross section close to current upper limits~\cite{Aprile:2018dbl}).
+The time dependence of the MW signal is illustrated in Fig.~\ref{Fig:timevar}.